MohamedKhedr700/core-auth/README.md

 The `step` method is responsible for running the authentication step.

-The `step` method should execute the authentication step.

 The `step` method should add `errors` to `AuthManager` if the authentication step failed.

 We need to define the new auth step in `AuthManager` class.